 It’s the difference between “give a man a fish” and “teach a man to fish.”
 In our masterclass and community, we focus on teaching you to fish.

 Second, if you decide you’re interested and you apply to be part of the masterclass, my team and I will review your application before we approve you to join the class.
 In this class we only work with you if you have:

 - A strong command of the English language.

 - A clear message you’re passionate about.

 - An economic engine (a business or career) that can leverage your writing for a strong ROI.

 –and you won’t be admitted and absolutely no money will change hands unless we’re completely confident you can succeed.

 This isn’t some reverse-psychology sales tactic–we want every single member of this class to succeed as living, breathing proof our methods work.

-Third, there are only 20 seats in the Masterclass++ level, and the first time we opened this level it sold out.
+Third, there are only 10 seats currently available in the Masterclass.
 That means I won’t be giving you a high-pressure pitch.
 Once you’re accepted, we’ll send you an invitation and an invoice, but we won’t hold your spot–once the seats are gone, they’re gone.